Exploring Galactic open clusters with Gaia. II Dynamical Evolution and Stellar Population Properties in Fifteen Nearby Open Clusters: Discussion

 with $t_{\text{cross}}$ estimated from the diameter divided by a typical velocity dispersion taken as $1$ km/s, or equivalently $1.023$ pc/Myr. \citet{alfonso2023} measured the tidal radius of Blanco 1, Melotte 22, and NGC 2632, as $13.97$, $11.35$, and $12.12$ pc, respectively.
-Considering the number of stars $N_{\text{stars}}$ found for these clusters in \citepaperInospace, and taking twice the tidal radius as the diameter of the cluster, the estimated relaxation times of these clusters are $311$, $446$, and $378$ Myr, respectively (rounding to the closest integer).
+Considering the number of stars $N_{\text{stars}}$ found for these clusters in \citet{alfonso2024}, and taking twice the tidal radius as the diameter of the cluster, the estimated relaxation times of these clusters are $311$, $446$, and $378$ Myr, respectively (rounding to the closest integer).
 As a result, Blanco 1 and Melotte 22 have lived only $0.25$ of their relaxation time but NGC 2632 has already lived $2.5$ times its $t_{\text{relax}}$.
-From Fig. \ref{fig:mass_segregation_all_clusters}, we can see the progression of mass segregation from Blanco 1 ($79.5$ Myr old), to Melotte 22 ($103.5$ Myr old), to NGC 2632 ($946.3$ Myr old), in both the number of the most massive stars being the most segregated and the amount of their segregation.
+These clusters showed no trend on mass segregation vs $t_{\text{relax}}$.
+The fact that both Blanco 1 and Melotte 22 already show mass segregation at such early time would support the scenario of a primordial mass segregation for them.